 Just to the east of Old Town lies the recently renewed Rotermann Quarter.
 Long an industrial area with factories, the area has been gentrified with fascinating modern architecture.
 With its converted and redesigned buildings, this commercial area is becoming a cultural hotspot.
 Whether you’re interested in some retail therapy or adventurous restaurants, Rotermann is a fun, new space in Tallinn.

-Tallinn’s history extends way beyond the city’s Old Town, and the peaceful neighbourhood of Kalamaja is the perfect example.
+Tallinn’s history extends way beyond the city’s Old Town, and the peaceful neighborhood of Kalamaja is the perfect example.
 Sitting just outside Old Town to the northwest, this area is home to quaint wooden houses that were built for the working class in the 1920’s and 1930’s.
-Compared to the old houses in the centre, their colorful and humble nature feel like they give you a better idea of what life was like for people almost a hundred years ago.
+Compared to the old houses in the center, their colorful and humble nature feel like they give you a better idea of what life was like for people almost a hundred years ago.

-Even though it’s removed from the centre of Tallinn, Kadriorg Palace is well worth the journey.
+Even though it’s removed from the center of Tallinn, Kadriorg Palace is well worth the journey.
 A baroque summer palace built for the Russian Empress Catherine the Great, Kadriorg Palace combines a beautiful façade, elegant interior and stately gardens.
 Today though, it houses the Kadriorg Art Museum.

 You could also do a day trip outside the city.
 For some ideas check out our guide to the best day trips from Tallinn.

 Well, there you have it – the ultimate Tallinn itinerary with everything you need to know to comfortably explore the best of Tallinn in 1 day!
 It should be clear now what you can look forward to and what to do in Tallinn in 1 day.